halube/Phenomenon/README.md

 # Phenomenon
-Low-cost and automated phenotyping system for multi-sensor in situ monitoring in plant in vitro culture
+Low-cost and multi-sensor system for automated phenotyping of plant in vitro culture

+Hardware
+- Containing 3D printable parts and PCB-Layouts

+Software
+-Containing Dockerfiles and Python scripts